Wake Forest University: Desegregation

-On April 27, 1962, Wake Forest's board of trustees voted to accept Edward Reynolds, a native of the African nation of Ghana, as the first black full-time undergraduate at the school.
+On April 27, 1962, Wake Forest's board of trustees voted to accept Edward Reynolds, a native of Ghana, as the first black full-time undergraduate at the school.
 This made Wake Forest the first major private university in the South to desegregate.
-Reynolds, a transfer student from Shaw University, later became the first black graduate of the university in 1964, when he earned a bachelor's degree in history.
-Later, he went on to earn masters' degrees at Ohio University and Yale Divinity School, and a PhD in African history from the University of London in 1972.
-He became a professor of history at the University of California, San Diego, and author of several history books.
+Reynolds, a transfer student from Shaw University, became the first black graduate of the university in 1964, when he earned a bachelor's degree in history.
+He went on to earn master's degrees at Ohio University and Yale Divinity School, and a Ph.D. in African history from the University of London in 1972.
+He became a professor of history at the University of California, San Diego, and the author of several history books.
+Other diversity milestones: